code-rhapsodie/dataflow-bundle/README.md

 This bundle uses a fixed and simple workflow structure in order to let you focus on the data processing logic part of your dataflow.

 A dataflow type defines the different parts of your dataflow.
-A dataflow is comprised of:
+A dataflow is made of:
 - exactly one *Reader*
 - any number of *Steps*
 - one or more *Writers*

 Dataflow types can be configured with options.

-A dataflow type must implements `CodeRhapsodie\DataflowBundle\DataflowType\DataflowTypeInterface`.
+A dataflow type must implement `CodeRhapsodie\DataflowBundle\DataflowType\DataflowTypeInterface`.

-To help with creating your workflow types, an abstract class `CodeRhapsodie\DataflowBundle\DataflowType\AbstractDataflowType` is provided, allowing you to define your dataflow through an handy builder `CodeRhapsodie\DataflowBundle\DataflowType\DataflowBuilder`.
+To help with creating your dataflow types, an abstract class `CodeRhapsodie\DataflowBundle\DataflowType\AbstractDataflowType` is provided, allowing you to define your dataflow through a handy builder `CodeRhapsodie\DataflowBundle\DataflowType\DataflowBuilder`.

 This is an example to define one class DataflowType: